danrspencer/cargo_bot/README.md

 # Cargo Exo (Alpha)

 *Strap in and say 'Express elevator to hell, going down!' to your coding challenges.
-Squash bugs and streamline your cargo like a pro. [^1]*
+Squash bugs and streamline your cargo like a pro with the new feature of automated error fixing[^1]*
 <p align="center">
  <img src="./resources/images/loader.jpeg" style="width: 40%; height: auto;">
 </p>